cesar-rocha/UpperOceanSeasonality/README.md

 The analysis for this paper has been performed on NASA's [Pleiades Supercomputer](http://www.nas.nasa.gov/hecc/resources/pleiades.html).
 The project uses two small pieces of code developed by the first author and available on github:  [llctools](https://github.com/crocha700/llctools) and [pyspec](https://github.com/pyspec/pyspec).
 Those codes leverage on the [Scientific
 Python stack](https://www.scipy.org/install.html).
 Specific processing and plotting codes are available on Jupyter [notebooks](https://github.com/crocha700/UpperOceanSeasonality/blob/master/notebooks/index.ipynb).

-Once the heavy computations are performed on Pleiades and the files are saved in netCDF4, the whole subsequent processing and plotting and LaTeX compiling is performed in a single-buttom reproducible workflow using [nbflow](https://github.com/jhamrick/nbflow).
+Once the heavy computations are performed on Pleiades and the output files are saved in netCDF4, the whole subsequent processing and plotting and LaTeX compiling is performed in a single-buttom reproducible workflow using [nbflow](https://github.com/jhamrick/nbflow).
 The draft is online built and published using [gh-puslisher](https://github.com/ewanmellor/gh-publisher).